SMUSMC/PRISM/PrismApp/README.md

 cp ITestService.aidl ../tests/aidl/com/android/microdroid/testservice
 ```

+Due to file upload size limitations, 3 data files (fontkbnpad.h, hybrid.h and white.h) are compressed into native.zip which is found in the src/native folder.
+Unzip the archive and put the 3 files in the src/native folder.

 ## Building

 Return to the aosp folder and use the following commands to build the app.